 You must file if you meet the Arizona filing requirements.
 The department has issued a ruling on the tax treatment of spouses of American Indians.
 This ruling is ITR 96-4.
-To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.

 Do You Have to File if You Are in the Military?